orbitoosoft/orbitootoolkit/README.md

 }
 ```

-Finnally we can trigger our service and wait for the `@Signal`:
+Finally we can trigger our service and wait for `@Signal`:
 ```java
 @Service
 public class OrderServiceImpl implements OrderService {